rto/phased-array/README.md

 `python generate_lists.py`

-You can customize a few things by editing the variables at the top of **generate_lists.py**:
+You can customise a few things by editing the variables at the top of **generate_lists.py**:

  - *input_directory* tells the script where to look for the .json files from the domains directory of the source data.
 (Default: 'tracker-radar/domains/')
  - *output_file* specifies where the output should be written to.
 (Default: 'phased_array_hosts.txt')